First National Bank of Boston v. Bellotti: Corporate funds and federal elections

 Since the early 1900s, federal law has prohibited the use of corporate funds to influence federal elections.
 In 1907, Congress passed the Tillman Act, prohibiting corporations and national banks from contributing to federal campaigns.
 Forty years later, the Taft-Hartley Act banned direct election contributions by labor unions and corporations to federal elections.

 In 1971, the Federal Election Campaign Act (FECA) initiated sweeping reforms by requiring full reporting of contributions to federal elections.
 In 1974, amendments to the FECA created the Federal Election Commission and enacted stricter limits on election contributions and expenditures.

 That same year, Buckley v.
-Valeo challenged the 1974 FECA amendments in the U.S. Supreme Court on the grounds that they violated the First Amendment's guarantees of free speech.
+Valeo (decided in 1976) challenged the 1974 FECA amendments in the U.S. Supreme Court on the grounds that they violated the First Amendment's guarantees of free speech.
 The Court, introducing the concept of spending money as a form of unrestricted political speech, overturned limits on campaign expenditures.
 However, it upheld contribution limits because such limits served the government's interest in reducing election corruption.